sinedied/devto-cli/README.md

 #### Dev.to token

-First, if you don't have a dev.to API key you have to generate one following [this procedure](https://docs.dev.to/api/#section/Authentication/api_key).
+First, if you don't have a dev.to API key you have to generate one following [this procedure](https://developers.forem.com/api/#section/Authentication/api_key).

 You can either use the `--token` to provide the token to CLI commands, or set the `DEVTO_TOKEN` environment variable.

 As an alternative, you can also create a `.env` file at the root of your articles repository and add `DEVTO_TOKEN=<YOUR_TOKEN>` in it.
 BE SURE TO AVOID COMMITTING THAT FILE TO GITHUB, otherwise your token will be exposed.

-#### GitHub repository URL
+#### GitHub repository URL and branch

-In order to [host your images using GitHub](#images-hosting) the tool needs to know your GitHub repository URL.
+In order to [host your images using GitHub](#images-hosting) the tool needs to know your GitHub repository URL and branch.

 If your git repository is initialized and you have the `origin` remote set to your GitHub repository it will be auto-detected and you have nothing to do.

 Otherwise, you can either use the `--repo` option to provide your GitHub repository in the form `<USER>/<REPO_NAME>`, or set the `DEVTO_REPO` environment variable.

 You can also create a `.env` file at the root of your repository and add `DEVTO_REPO=<USER>/<REPO_NAME>` in it.

+By default, the tool will try to detect the branch from which it was run and use it.
+If you want to use a different branch, you can use the `--branch` option to specify it, or set the `DEVTO_BRANCH` environment variable.

+You can also add `DEVTO_REPO=<BRANCH>` in a `.env` file at the root of your repository.

 ## Create a new GitHub repository synchronized with dev.to